MichelleAaa/node.js-expense-tracker-deploy-w-mongodb-atlas/README.md

 ## References

 - CodingTheSmartWay - "The MERN Stack Tutorial - Building a React CRUD Application from Start to Finish with MongoDB, Express, React, and Node.js" - https://codingthesmartway.com/the-mern-stack-tutorial-building-a-react-crud-application-from-start-to-finish-part-1/ (Inspiration for the initial setup of the frontend and the backend server.)
-- Code With Sandip - "JavaScript Beginner Course | Practical JavaScript | Expense Tracker Application using JavaScript" - ht tps://www.youtube.com/watch?v=hAEL5beIbuw  (Inspiration for the project ideal itself and some UI Design elements.)
+- Code With Sandip - "JavaScript Beginner Course | Practical JavaScript | Expense Tracker Application using JavaScript" - ht tps://www.youtube.com/watch?v=hAEL5beIbuw  (Inspiration for the project idea itself and some UI Design elements.)
-- John Smilga - React Tutorial and Projects Course - Grocery Bud Mini Project - https://www.udemy.com/course/react-tutorial-and-projects-course/ (For additional inspiration regarding the React CRUD setup.)
+- John Smilga - React Tutorial and Projects Course - Grocery Bud Mini Project - https://www.udemy.com/course/react-tutorial-and-projects-course/ (For additional inspiration regarding the React CRUD functionality.)

 --------------------